nicferrier/crudi/README.md

 in other words it's just HTML written as JSON objects in an array.

 I'll add more examples here as we code for them.

+## Installation

+We will just make linux executables and also dockers, so you should be able to run it that way.

+CRUDi requires PostgreSQL 9.6.

 ## Usage